 Housing in Paris: The Cité Internationale Universitaire de Paris constitutes an interesting accommodation option as various countries are offering student residence halls in order to promote international exchange.
 Students of a master’s program who are German citizens and have a good command of French can also apply for housing in the German „Maison Heinrich Heine“.

-Tip: The French-German Zentrum für Europäischen Verbraucherschutz has published a booklet containing useful tips for Germans who want to live and study in France (available in German only).
+Tip: The French-German Zentrum für Europäischen Verbraucherschutz has published an online-booklet containing useful tips for Germans who want to live and study in France (available in German only).

 The DAAD RISE Worldwide program offers research internships as well as full-ride scholarships for students in the bachelor’s program in Informatics and similar fields of study.
 The research internships take place during the semester break.